L-Lifbom/To-Do/README.md

 # To-Do

-### Date
+## Description
+- This project contains a functions for adding, removing, editing To-Do notes while also utilizing the localstorage feature and displaying the saved tasks in a user friendly interface.
 - 2024-02-24

-## Description
-This project contains a functions for adding, removing, editing To-Do notes while also utilizing the localstorage feature.

 ## Visuals
 ![Screenshot of Dashboard](src/assets/Screenshot.png)